jordandouglas/BeastMap/README.md

 There are some XML files in the [examples](examples) folder.
 Also see the [simulation](simulation) folder for some simulation studies and codon partion models (currently these cannot be configured using BEAUti).

 *Influenza*. `H3N2_NewZealand.xml` and its input file `H3N2_HA.fasta`  describe a discrete phylogeographical analysis based on the haemagglutinin segment sequenced from 96 cases of influenza A(H3N2) in New Zealand.
-This dataset was downsampled from over 1000 complete genomes produced by Jelley at al. 2025. **Package dependencies:**  BEAST CLASSIC
+This dataset was downsampled from over 1000 complete genomes produced by Jelley at al. 2025. **Package dependencies:**  BEAST CLASSIC, SSM

 *Anticodon binding domain*. `CRIMVLG.xml`  and its input files `crimvlg_aa_trimmed.fasta` and `crimvlg_3di_trimmed.fasta`.
 This analysis uses three data types on a single tree: both amino acids, 3Di characters, and indels. **Package dependencies:**  FoldBeast, OBAMA, ORC